nolageek/twitch/README.md

 !docket | Link to new docket announcements on twitter
  |
 **Stardew Valley** |
-!faint | Adds +1 to the faint counter when nolageek has stayed out too late and has fainted!
+!faint | Adds +1 to the faint counter when nolageek has fainted!

 ---